devvsakib/power-the-web/README.md

 <br>
 and we named it "clone-tesla"
 <br><br>
 So, people will know what project it is.
-Make sure you added your github name and link as comment in your file
+Make sure you added your github name and link as comment in your file.
+Last thing to do is, put your name. github link, email in CONTRIBUTORS.md file

 ### NOTE